 “I don’t know.
 You want me to sign this?”

-“It doesn’t have to be now,” he said, “but I think you should look over it all.”
+“It doesn’t have to be now,” he said, “but I think you should look it all over.
+I mean this is big time.”

-“How much will I make doing the show?” he asked.
+“How much will I make doing the show?” he said.

 “Not much,” Johnny said, “but give it time.
 Give it time.”
 He almost smirked.

 “I don’t know,” he stuttered.
 “I’m not sure.”
-He didn’t know what to believe.
+Ottis didn’t know what to believe.

 “I promise you women and money if you give it time,” Johnny said.
 “El tiempo.”